LeBraveLittleToaster/WebSocketDockerExample/README.md

 First test the server if it´s working as intended.
 Just execute the main function in 'core.SopraServer'.

-If you are lazy like me then you can use the SimpleWebsocketClient (Chrome Extension) as a client to test if everything is working as expected ( https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo).
+If you are lazy like me then you can use the SimpleWebsocketClient (Chrome Extension but also available for Firefox) as a client to test if everything is working as expected ( https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo).

 You can execute the Server in your IDE and connect via this link to your instance: